Change default key aliases

-For demo and test purposes, AM configures different demo key aliases for several features.
-You can keep the demo key aliases configured in those features you are not using, but you may decide to remove them completely from your production environment.
+For demo and test purposes, AM includes demo key aliases for several features.
+You can keep the demo key aliases configured for features you are not using, or you can remove them from your production environment.

 To replace the default key aliases:

-Create the required key aliases following the tasks in "Managing Key Aliases and Passwords".
+Create the required key aliases following the tasks in Key aliases and passwords.

-To change the default mapping for the Persistent Cookie module, go to Realms > Realm Name > Authentication > Settings > Security and replace the
+To change the default mapping for the Persistent Cookie module, go to Realms > Realm Name > Authentication > Settings > Security.
+Replace the

 testkey alias in the Persistent Cookie Encryption Certificate Alias field with the alias you created for persistent cookies in your secret stores.

-For more information about the secret ID mappings used by this feature, see Secret ID Mappings for Persistent Cookies.
+For more information about the secret ID mappings used by this feature, refer to Secret ID mappings for persistent cookies.

 See the list of secret IDs and their defaults here.

-Go to Configure > Global Services > Session > Client-based Sessions and replace the
+Go to Configure > Global Services > Session > Client-Side Sessions.
+Replace the

 testkey alias in the Signing RSA/ECDSA Certificate Alias field and in the Encryption RSA Certificate Alias field.

-Go to Realms > Realm Name > Services > User Self-Service and populate the values of the Encryption Key Pair Alias and the Signing Secret Key Alias properties.
+Go to Realms > Realm Name > Services > User Self-Service.
+Populate the values of the Encryption Key Pair Alias and the Signing Secret Key Alias properties.